 As part of the issuance of this loan agreement, the financing for construction of the Phase I-A was cancelled and outstanding borrowings were included in the principal balance for the Phase I-B agreement.
-There were \$17,351,268 and \$17,949,027 in borrowings outstanding under this agreement at June 30, 201 and 2016, respectively.
-No interest was capitalized during the year ended June 30, 2017 related to the outstanding borrowings.
-Approximately, \$381,000 of interest related to the outstanding borrowings was capitalized during the year ended June 30, 2016.
+There were \$16,680,768 and \$17,351,268 in borrowings outstanding under this agreement at June 30, 2018 and 2017, respectively.
+No interest was capitalized during the years ended June 30, 2018 and 2017 related to the outstanding borrowings.